– Perspectives on how to develop an inclusive and healthy work environment

 About this webinar

 There is a lack of compiled information and systematic reviews concerned with research on LGTBQI+ persons’ work environment.
-The Swedish agency for work environment expertise has published a systematic review on the topic in June 2022.
-In addition to this, a new handbook will be produced, aiming at supporting workplaces to develop an inclusive and healthy work environment for LGTBQ+-persons.
+The Swedish Agency for Work Environment Expertise (Mynak) has published a systematic review on the topic in June 2022.

 The webinar will give the participants an overview of the research done within the field and of key factors for developing an inclusive work environment for LGTBQI+ persons as well as an opportunity to learn more on the content of the new handbook.
 The webinar also aims at inspiring participants in how to develop a more inclusive work environment at their own workplaces.